 Although I hate going through all of this, my analytical side is fascinated by the tests, the methodology, and the treatments of breast cancer.
 I am shocked because so much of what I thought I knew, and what I’ve been taught, has been wrong.
 I am certainly learning.

 On Monday, I met with the radiation oncologist.
 Her name was Candice and she looked nothing like her name implied.
-She was thin, short and rather plain, with a long nose, slightly crooked teeth, and straight mousy brown hair.
+She was thin, short and rather plain, with a long nose, and straight mousy brown hair.
 She seemed annoyed by me as I interrupted her with questions as we discussed my case.
 Her Associate Professor nametag indicated she was used to doing all the talking.
-Well, I’m not some fresh-faced med school student, and I gently, amusedly, assumed control as the alpha female.
+Well, I’m not a fresh-faced med school student, and I gently, amusedly, assumed control in the conversation.
 This is my health we’re talking about, and I wasn’t going to sit there, listen to her and keep my mouth shut.
 Gradually, I think she realized my questions were valid and not the confused questions of the elderly or the hysterical.

 On Wednesday afternoon, I arrived for my scheduled MRI, which was to be done to see if my cancer was elsewhere in the breasts.
 As I sat in the MRI waiting room, an elderly lady walked out of the MRI room with blood dripping all over her.
 It was on her clothes, arms, legs and heavy droplets plopped onto her boots and then dribbled down to the floor.
 She seemed amused by it all, and I quipped to her: “Is this what they’re going to do to me next?”
 She laughed and said this is what she gets as punishment for it being her 75th birthday.
 It turns out she was on blood thinners and so the typical Band-Aid wasn’t enough to stop the bleeding from her I.V. site.
 There was a bit of a commotion as they got her bleeding under control and then it was my turn for the MRI.